Pull out all the stops: Textual analysis via punctuation sequences

 We retain only documents that are written in English (a document's language is specified in metadata).
 We remove the author labels ``Various'', ``Anonymous'', and ``Unknown''.
 To try and mitigate, in an automated way, the issue of a document appearing more than once in our corpus (e.g., ``Tales and Novels of J. de La Fontaine -- Complete'', ``The Third Part of King Henry the Sixth'', ``Henry VI, Part 3'', ``The Complete Works of William Shakespeare'', and ``The History of Don Quixote, Volume 1, Complete''), we ensure that any given title appears only once, and we remove all documents with the word ``complete'' in the title.\footnote{It is still possible for a document to appear more than once in our corpus (e.g., ``The Third Part of King Henry the Sixth'' and ``Henry VI, Part 3'').
-However, from the perspective of author recognition (see~\cref{sec:authors}), it is interesting to ask whether punctuation in a subset of a document is representative of punctuation in the whole.
 We manually remove such duplicates when investigating specific authors over time (see~\cref{sec:time}).} (Note that the word ``anthology'' does not appear in any titles in our final corpus.)
-We also adjust some instances where a punctuation mark or a space appears incorrectly in the Project Gutenberg raw data (specifically, instances in which a double quotation appears as uni-code or the spacing between words and punctuation marks is missing), and we remove any documents in which double quotations do not appear.
-(Although the latter may constitute legitimate documents, we remove them to err on the side of caution.)
-Among the remaining documents, we retain only authors who have written at least ten documents in our corpus.
+We also adjust some instances where a punctuation mark or a space appears incorrectly in the Project Gutenberg raw data (specifically, instances in which a double quotation appears as unicode or the spacing between words and punctuation marks is missing), and we remove any documents in which double quotations do not appear.\footnote{The latter may be legitimate documents, but we remove them to err on the side of caution.} Among the remaining documents, we retain only authors who have written at least 10 documents in our corpus.